Current Students | New Student Orientation

 materials from the Golisano circulating collections for 6 months.

 We are happy to mail books to your home address if you are not on

 - You may use any of the library's print or electronic

 bibliographic databases, in the library or from off campus.
 You may

 also request interlibrary loan materials.

-- You may apply for a key to the Graduate Research Room which
+- You may sign out a key to the Graduate Research Room which

 - You have unlimited in-library use of print periodicals and

-- Please feel free to inquire at the Reference Desk if you need
+- Please feel free to inquire at the Resource Desk if you need

 assistance in finding information or using library research tools